I know, it’s Thanksgivukkah and menurkey, not Chanu-scrooge.

-Whenever I do a google search, it always fascinates me to see what pops up as a suggestion from the almighty mind-reading google.
-Try it, you might well be scandalized.
+Whenever I do a google search, it fascinates me to see what pops up as a suggestion from the almighty mind-reading google.
+Try it.
 Stop midway into your search words and see what google thinks you want to know.
-In any event, I typed in "why give gifts on" and the first return was "why give gifts on Christmas."
-The second was "why give gifts on hanukkah" (I spelled it how they did.
-Oy, that holiday of too many spellings).
+I typed in “why give gifts on” and the first return was “why give gifts on Christmas.”
+(The second was “why give gifts on hanukkah.”)

-Okay, so let's begin our little comparative religion lesson.
-According to my vast knowledge of Christianity (not) the reason people give gifts on Christmas is because the Three Wise Men visited baby Jesus, and bore gifts.
+Let’s begin our little comparative religion lesson.
+According to my google-based knowledge of Christianity the reason people give gifts on Christmas is because the Three Wise Men visited baby Jesus, and bore gifts.
 Also, to demonstrate the belief that Jesus is a gift from God.
-Now, whatever your beliefs may be about Jesus, this correlates.
-Kindly bear in mind that, irrespective of a popular song, typically one (1) night of Christmas is celebrated, and hence one (1) gift per giver per recipient.
+Whatever your beliefs may be about Jesus, this correlates.
+Bear in mind that, irrespective of a popular song, typically one (1) night of Christmas is celebrated, and hence one (1) gift per giver per recipient.

 Unless you count stockings.

 According to my knowledge of Judaism, we give gifts on Chanukah because, um, because, um, we don’t.
 There does exist a legitimate custom to give “gelt” – Yiddish for “cash.”
 No set amount, no rule to give each night.
 There are a few reasons offered for this custom, and here is one that I remember learning as a child: